kerszamaral/VSCodeScript/README.md

 # Script for downloading and installing your custom VSCode for linux on any machine
+## Be careful!
+It uninstalls gcc, g++, gdb, git, and python-pip from the machine to revert inf UFRGS pcs to their original state!

 <br>**This is what's on the shell script, feel free to copy to your own or download it directly!**